dominikduda/bitmex_cash_keeper/README.md

 The shorted instrument is XBT month future, because it has no funding (to avoid funding) Shorting with cross margin freezes your money because such position is literally 'synthetic USD'.

-Google for "Bitmex synthetic usd" for more info.
+Google for "Bitmex synthetic USD" for more info.

 Tested on ruby 2.6.1